JoshMatthew/seedorm/README.md

 # seedorm

 Development-first ORM that lets you start with a JSON file and migrate to any SQL database by changing one line of config.
 No rewrites.
+No drama.

 ## Why

 Every project starts the same way: you need to store data, but you don't want to set up a database just to prototype.
-SeedORM lets you start building immediately with a local JSON file, then switch to a real database when you're ready — without changing your application code.
+SeedORM lets you start building immediately with a local JSON file, then switch to a real database when you're ready.
+Your application code doesn't change.
+Not one line.

 ## Quick start